artturipa/myblog/irm_basics/blog.md

 * Test templates can be created from scratch or from other test templates
 * GRC Cleanup Invalid Entities scheduled job run each night.
 * Creates entities: GRC Profile Generation - Runs every hour
-* Roles can be divided into four types: Admins, Managers, Users and Governance (approver_user)
+* Roles can be divided into four types: Admins, Managers, Users, and Governance (approver_user)
 * sn_audit.user contains sn_compliance.reader and sn_risk.reader
 * Users downloading UCF info into SN need to have UCF account info.
 All data from UCF is read only
 * From UCF only authority documents can be selected, citations and control objectives follow
 * Control Objective fields that can be used in auditing and reporting:
     * Type, Category, Classification
 * Control Objectives tied to policy can't be updated once policy is published
-* Policies in "published" state can be associated with a Profile type (entity type?)
+* Policies in "published" state can be associated with a Profile type (entity type)
 * Policy KB and KBA can be altered manually, automatically default is generated
 * The compliance/non-compliance of a control will have an impact on the Risk score!
 * Only controls that relate to same entity can be linked to risk